Estimated reading time: 12 minutes

 Lack of Interest or Boredom

-People with ADHD may have difficulty maintaining interest in certain tasks.
+People with ADHD may have difficulty at work maintaining interest in certain tasks.
 On these occasions, you might have reduced productivity in activities you see as unstimulating.

 Achieving Productivity with ADHD